The testicles are oval-shaped organs covered by a pouch of skin called the scrotum. They’re also referred to as the testes.

 For men ages 40 and older, regular urologist visits are advised to check on your prostate.

 It’s still a good idea to have regular doctor visits if you’re younger than 40.
-This is because testicular cancer occurs most often in men ages 20 to 34.
+This is because testicular cancer occurs

 Also practice regular self-checks of your testicles to discover lumps or other changes to your testicles early.
 A self-check is simple and takes only a few minutes.
 Consider doing a check during or right after a warm shower.
 This will make it easier to do a more comprehensive check all around the testes.